Jensen Huang: Early life and education

 When he was 10 years old, Huang lived with his older brother in the Oneida boys' dormitory.
 Each student was expected to work every day, and his brother was assigned to perform manual labor on a nearby tobacco farm.
 Because he was too young to attend classes at the reform academy, Huang was educated at a separate public school—the Oneida Elementary school in Oneida, Kentucky—arriving as "an undersized Asian immigrant with long hair and heavily accented English" and was frequently bullied and beaten.
 In Oneida, Huang cleaned toilets every day, learned to play table-tennis, (Note: According to Forbes, Huang "placed third in junior doubles at the U.S. Table Tennis Open championship, at age 15" in 1978.) joined the swimming team, and appeared in Sports Illustrated at age 14.
 He taught his illiterate roommate, a "17-year-old covered in tattoos and knife scars," how to read in exchange for being taught how to bench press.
-In 2002, Huang recalled that he remembered his life in Kentucky "more vividly than just about any other".
+In 2002, Huang said he remembered his life in Kentucky "more vividly than just about any other".

-Two years after Huang arrived in Oneida, his parents moved to the United States and settled in Beaverton, Oregon, where the brothers withdrew from school in Kentucky to live back with them.
+Two years after Huang arrived in Oneida, his parents moved to the United States and settled in Beaverton, Oregon, after which the brothers withdrew from school in Kentucky to live back with them.
 As a teenager, Huang attended Aloha High School in Aloha, Oregon, where he excelled academically.
 He skipped two grades, graduated at age 16, and became a nationally ranked table-tennis player in addition to being a member of its mathematics, computer, and science clubs.
 In 1977, the school purchased an Apple II computer.
 Huang used the machine to play Super Star Trek, a text-based game, and to program in BASIC, creating his own version of Snake.

 Beginning at age 15, Huang got his first job working the graveyard shift at a local Denny's restaurant as a dishwasher, busboy, and waiter from 1978 to 1983.
-After high school, he chose to enroll in Oregon State University due to its low in-state tuition.
-He studied electrical engineering and computer science and graduated early with a bachelor's degree in 1984, with highest honors.
+After high school, he chose to stay in Oregon for college due to the affordability of in-state tuition.
+He studied electrical engineering at Oregon State University and graduated in 1984 with a bachelor's degree with highest honors.
 Huang later recalled, "I was the youngest kid in school, in class" and the only student who "looked like a child".
 Years later, while working as a microchip designer in Silicon Valley, he concurrently pursued graduate night classes at Stanford University, where he earned a master's degree in electrical engineering in 1992.